-From there, Freddy plays the insidious circus master to a whole host of incredible special effect set-pieces, picking off the movie’s stereotypes with a wry relish that kills the fear factor dead.
+From there Freddy plays the insidious circus master to a whole host of incredible special effect set-pieces, picking off the movie’s stereotypes with a wry relish that kills the fear factor dead.
 So elaborate and expensive were some of those death sequences that others suffered as a consequence, which is why we are treated to the dubious sight of Alice’s kung-fu brother taking on an invisible Freddy, as our glorified stand-up act spouts cod Oriental philosophies in an imaginary dojo — not an inspired creative decision but a monetary one.
-‘Nightmare 4’ features the kind of screenplay that makes disposable pawns of its central characters, and when a girl of sixteen manages to turn up for school every morning, seemingly unaffected by the brutal and relentless deaths of her friends and family, you find it hard to care very much about anyone as the visual novelties come thick and fast.
+‘Nightmare 4’ features the kind of screenplay that makes disposable pawns of its central characters, and when a girl of sixteen manages to turn up for school each morning, seemingly unaffected by the brutal and relentless deaths of her friends and family, you find it hard to care very much about anyone as the visual novelties come thick and fast.

-This is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
-Nor can you deprive yourself of the opportunity to watch his crater-faced alter ego picking at a past victim pizza, or spouting cod oriental philosophies as he prepares for an invisible battle with Alison’s kung-fu brother.
+Beneath the spectacular superficialities, this is tired, frivolous fare, but you can’t deny the fascination of seeing Robert Englund in drag.
+Nor can you deprive yourself of the opportunity of watching his crater-faced alter ego picking at a past victim pizza, one that will strike fear in the hearts of practising vegans across the world — though likely no one else.
 Most dizzying is an absurd Freddy rap buried somewhere in the closing credits, a slick production with a troupe of soul sisters backing his every brazen boast, and with rhymes like, ‘With a hat like a vagabond; standing like a flasher; Mr Big Time; Fred Krueger, dream crasher,’ the rap industry certainly had nothing to fear either.

 Trapping Alice and “major league hunk” Dan in a Groundhog Day style time cycle, Freddy sets his meat hooks on bugphobe Debbie, causing her to metamorphose into a giant cockroach in a bone-crunching, flesh-flopping sequence of awe-inducing ingenuity.
 Not satisfied with simply watching her squirm, Krueger then places his prey inside a giant trap and squishes her into a sallow splatter of goo.